algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 </div>

-- **Otters**: These creatures swim rapidly and can grab Frogger off floating objects, forcing the player to navigate carefully.
-They spawn only after the level 3.
-Every second, they have a little swimming animation that occurs.
+- **Otters**: These creatures swim rapidly and can snatch Frogger off floating objects, adding an extra layer of challenge for the player.
+They only start appearing after level 3.
+Every second, they perform a brief swimming animation, signaling their presence and keeping players on their toes.

 _Otters:_